 **If you’ve come to this page looking to get in touch with me, then please head on over to my contact page.

 Welcome one and all to my little corner of the Internet.
-First off, let me say that I’m not a blogger and RobAroundBooks isn’t a blog.
-Instead, I prefer to call myself a ‘literary evangelist’ and describe RobAroundBooks as a place of literary worship, because I think this best describes who I am and what I stand for in the wonderful world of books.
+Let me start by stating that I’m not a blogger.
+Instead I like to refer to myself as a ‘literary evangelist’ because I think this best describes who I am and what I stand for in the wonderful world of books.

 If I sound like some kind of religious zealot then to some extent I guess I am, but not in a weird, extremist kind of way.
-When it comes to Christianity et al I may be completely atheist, but I DO see reading as a religion unto itself, and a most Glorious one at that.
+When it comes to religion I’m completely atheist, but I do treat reading as a religion unto itself, and a most Glorious one at that.

 RobAroundBooks as a place of literary worship

-So, being a literary evangelist absolutely makes RobAroundBooks my place of worship of course, and it’s from this ‘virtual pulpit’ that I use my passion and enthusiasm for reading to preach the glory of the written word to those who are yet to embrace it.
-To those who have already discovered the wonder of books I join forces, so that we can further spread the good word.
+So, being a literary evangelist makes RobAroundBooks my place of worship, and it’s from this ‘virtual pulpit’ that I preach the glory of the written word, hopefully to those yet to embrace it.

-Now, rest easy if you think I’m all about cramming a message of literary love down the throats of ‘non believers’ in an aggressive way.
-I’m more your friendly zealot; a ‘believer’ who operates with kindness, respect, consideration and honesty.
-I always evangelise about books with much passion and energy but it’s always in a congenial way.
+Rest easy if you think I’m about cramming a message of literary love down the throats of ‘non believers’ in some kind of aggressive way.
+I’m more a friendly zealot; a ‘believer’ who operates with kindness, respect, consideration and honesty.
+I always evangelise about books with much passion and energy, but I do so in a most congenial way.

 Also, be assured that there is no ulterior motive behind RobAroundBooks.
-This website exists solely for the promotion of reading and nothing else.
+This website operates solely for the promotion of reading and nothing else.
 In other words, I’ll never try to sell you anything.
-RobAroundBooks is and always will remain an ad and affiliate link-free portal.
-When I talk about specific books I always provide links but these links lead directly to a publisher’s product page, which in my opinion is the right and proper thing to do.
+RobAroundBooks is and always will remain ad free, with no affiliate links.
+When I talk about specific books I always provide links, but these links lead directly to a publisher’s product page, which in my opinion is the proper thing to do.

 The focus of RobAroundBooks

-It’s impossible to read everything as we all fine well know, and in spreading my own message of book love I tend to focus on a limited number of genres and forms, all of which, I feel, are severely under-represented online and in print.
+It’s impossible to read everything as we all know fine well, and in spreading my message of book love I tend to focus on a limited number of genres and forms, all of which I feel are severely under-represented.
 Here’s a rundown:

 - Translated fiction – Given that it offers an opportunity to travel the world at will without having to physically go anywhere, it’s surprising that so few readers take any real interest in translated fiction.
-Not so at RobAroundBooks where the literary form is put on a pedestal offering an insight into the sights, sounds and culture that can be enjoyed by the more cosmopolitan reader.
+Not so at RobAroundBooks where the literary form is put on a pedestal, offering an insight into the sights, sounds and culture that awaits the more cosmopolitan reader.

-- Literary nonfiction – It may be one of the hardest forms to define in words but literary nonfiction stands as one of the most engaging.
-I celebrate it passionately here at RobAroundBooks because if nothing else I get the opportunity to shine a spotlight on the remarkable individuals who take everyday journalism into the most creative of spaces, giving the reader the most intense and most memorable of reading experiences.
+- Literary nonfiction – It may be one of the hardest forms to define in words, but literary nonfiction stands as one of the most engaging.
+I celebrate it passionately here at RobAroundBooks because if nothing else I get the opportunity to shine a spotlight on the remarkable individuals who take everyday journalism into the most creative of spaces, giving the reader the most intense of reading experiences.

 - General fiction – You may think that adding a general fiction section to RobAroundBooks makes me as general as any other literary website out there, but here I still tend to focus on the more under-represented works.
-Debut novels are a firm favourite under general fiction at RobAroundBooks, as are the works of a number of select classic authors.
+Debut novels are a firm favourite under general fiction, as are the works of a number of select classic authors.

 Other features of RobAroundBooks